-The use of animals at Plymouth University is carried out under the strict regulations of the Animals (Scientific Procedures) Act (1986) / EU Directive 2010/63/EU, operated by the Home Office.
+The use of animals at the University of Plymouth is carried out under the strict regulations of the Animals (Scientific Procedures) Act (1986)/EU Directive 2010/63/EU, operated by the Home Office.

-We also conduct research which seeks to find sustainable feed sources for livestock and research to try and promote better welfare for domesticated animals.
+We also conduct research which seeks to find sustainable feed sources try and promote better health and welfare for livestock and domesticated animals.

 The use of animals is only permitted after close scrutiny shows that there are clear benefits and no alternatives.